astanziola/anderson-sphere-scattering/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the LGPL-3.0 license - see the LICENSE file for details.

 ## References